 Not your typical music appreciation class!
-Moby Pearson (violinist, ensemble coach, and orchestra conductor) moves his musical explorations online.
+Moby Pearson (violinist, ensemble coach, and orchestra conductor) leads these informative virtual musical explorations.
 A brief overview of each topic is followed by comments and links to carefully selected, freely available, recordings.
-Listen to glorious music – from the Baroque to the Beatles and sometimes beyond.
-And pick up new musical perspectives along the way!
+Listen to glorious music – from Early music to today’s compositions – And pick up new musical perspectives along the way!

 Robert Shaw’s work remains, to this day, the gold standard for choral repertory.
 Maestros Toscanini and Szell both handpicked him to be the choral conductor of their respective orchestras.
 Mr. Shaw’s choirs had a very special blend of sound and we will find out how he did it!
 Thankfully, he has left us a treasure trove of recordings and rehearsal videos from which to draw.